Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: Introduction

-Here, note that, in the beginning we have described a static or a stationary sub-spacetime which has a vanishing stress energy tensor, $T_{ab}=0$ and we obtain a perfect fluid universe by conformally transforming with a time dependent scale factor $S(\tau)^2$.
-Moreover, our work is not restricted with a static/stationary empty case, we can apply this procedures to other geometries which have nonzero stress energy tensor.
-For example, if we have a submanifold with $T_{ab}\neq 0$, the conformal transformation $\tilde{g}_{ab}=S(\tau)^2 g_{ab}$ yields stress energy tensor to be $\frac{T_{ab}}{S^2}$, therefore the total matter ingredient for this cosmological background is obtained as
+Now, we apply these transformation rules to some known geometries and obtain the expansion rates for each spacetime generated by this method.
+Therefore, we shall see that the vacuum energy provides the expansion of the universe to accelerate, and the matter content causes it to decelerate in time.

-Now, we apply these transformation rules to some known geometries and obtain different expansion rates for each spacetime generated by this method.
-Therefore, we shall see that the vacuum energy provides the expansion of universe to be accelerated, and the matter content causes it to be decelerated in time.
+Our paper is organised as follows.
+In section 2, we study on the Friedmann-Lemaitre-Robertson-Walker geometry and write the line element in the conformal form.
+First we apply time dependent conformal factor acting on Minkowski geometry and we obtain the expansion rates as a function of scalar field.
+Next, we consider that the conformal factor is acting on a curved static spacetime, and obtain that expansion rate decreases due to curvature of the submanifold.
+In Section 3, we introduce a conformally rescaled, charged, rotating Kerr Black hole with time dependent conformal factor and we obtain a relation between scale factor and BD scalar field.
+Finally, we end the paper with a brief summary and concluding remarks.